rubatopy/rubato/docs/source/input-details.rst

 Key Names
 ---------
 Here is the list of all of the available key names.
-Note that key names ARE case sensitive when dealing with events, but otherwise are not.
+Note that names are case- sensitive

 Numbers
 _______